Ziggy644/ActiveWriter/README.md

 # ActiveWriter
-A custom scripting language wich acts like a film script.
+A custom scripting language which acts like a film script.
 Use ActiveWriterTool for a guide to make your own interactive story!

 # What's new in version 1.2?